 Sheet pan egg recipes are some of the most convenient breakfast recipes for meal prep purposes.
 Find a super easy and simple blueprint to create any kind of keto sheet pan breakfast recipe that your heart may desire.
 Change toppings as desired and make breakfast every morning in no time.

 How to Make a Pan-Baked-Egg-Anything

-My inspiration to develop this recipe was a combination of our Nutrition and Content Director wanting a sheet-pan recipe, and tasting a similar dish in a restaurant in Houston, Texas.
-This recipe only has a handful of ingredients, and it's super simple to make.
-It works well for hosting a brunch party on the weekend, meal prepping for the week ahead, and adding variety to your keto meal prep.
+My inspiration to develop this recipe was from a combination of our Nutrition Director wanting a sheet-pan recipe, and tasting a similar dish in a restaurant in Houston, Texas during a beautiful brunch Sunday morning.
+This recipe only has a handful of ingredients, it's super simple to make, yields several day's worths of breakfast, and only takes ~30 minutes to cook.

-I used a combination of egg whites and whole eggs to increase the protein content, while keeping the recipe high in fat to support your keto diet.
+This recipe calls for a combination of egg whites and whole eggs to increase the protein content while keeping the recipe high in fat to support your keto diet.
 The milk is necessary to add moisture and fluffiness.
-Feel free to sub coconut milk if you are lactose intolerant.
-I also used a chicken & apple sausage link for this recipe but you can use chorizo, soyrizo, or any other preferred sausage link.
+However, feel free to sub coconut milk for a dairy-free option.

 This recipe has 21g of fat, and only 4g of net carbs (6g carbs - 2g fiber), and 20g of protein!
 Let's go!

 Feel free to swap in any of your favorite keto toppings to keep things interesting, add variety, and avoid meal prep burnout.

 Here's how to throw it all together:Prep time: 10 minutes